mahmoudaladin7/E-Commerce/README.md

 | `DELETE` | `/cart/clear` | customer | Remove every item from the cart. |

 Responses include `cartId`, enriched `items` array (unit price, currency, stock), and `subtotalCents`.

+### Checkout & Payments

+`CheckoutService` (`api/src/checkout/checkout.service.ts`) turns the authenticated cart into an order snapshot and initializes a payment with the selected provider inside the same Prisma transaction:

+- Creates `Order`, related `OrderItem` rows, and the initial `Payment` record tied to the cart totals returned by `CartService`.
+- Enforces non-empty carts and records order metadata (`orderId`, `provider`, total, currency) for downstream fulfillment.

+Two provider adapters live under `api/src/payments/providers/`:

+- `StripeProvider` wraps Stripe PaymentIntents (`stripe.provider.ts`), enabling automatic payment methods and exposing the `clientSecret` for the frontend.
+- `PaypalProvider` (`paypal.provider.ts`) drives the PayPal REST SDK to create capture orders and surfaces the approval URL, respecting optional `returnUrl` / `cancelUrl` overrides passed in the `StartCheckoutDto`.

+Expose the flow through a guarded controller using `StartCheckoutDto` (`api/src/checkout/dto/strart-checkout.dto.ts`) so callers can choose Stripe vs. PayPal and optionally provide redirect URLs. `CheckoutService.start` responds with the persisted `orderId` plus either Stripe's `clientSecret` or PayPal's approval link so the UI can continue the payment flow.

 ## Frontend (upcoming)